nadeemansari-na/CurrencyConverter/README.md

 # CurrencyConverter
-This is a simple width full of logic currency converter .
+This is a simple and interactive with having full of logic project.which boosted interest.
 ## 🚀Live Demo